AndrewDunham/BasicPython/README.md

 # BasicPython
-a myriad of basic programs in python, just for practice
+A myriad of basic programs in python, just for practice.

+Note: This repository is participating in Hacktoberfest2022.
+Pull Requests are welcome!

+## Current Basic Python Projects:

+### 13